 About the Port

-Athens dominates the Attica region of Greece and is one of the world's oldest cities, with its recorded history spanning over 3,400 years.
+Athens dominates the Attica region of Greece and is one of Europe's oldest cities, with its recorded history spanning over 3,400 years.
 Its earliest human presence started somewhere between the 11th and 7th millennium BC.

 The attraction for a cruise is obviously its ancient history and monuments - particularly around the Acropolis.
 Moldavia will have berthed at the port of Piraeus - around 7 miles from the centre of Athens.
 Modern-day cruises berth in the inlet to the left of the marker for Piraeus on the image below.